 The aforementioned scattering is due to what is called the “Raman effect” which occurs when light interacts with a molecule’s electron cloud and causes a nuclear displacement.
 The emitted frequency is determined by the rotational and vibrational state of the molecule.
 There is three possible frequency type that such an oscillating dipole can emit.

 1. The most common scattering is elastic scattering, called Rayleigh scattering.
 This happens when a molecule with no Raman-active modes absorbs a photon, exciting the molecule and then returns back to the original state, thus emitting light with the same frequency as the light source.

 2. If the molecule is Raman-active and in basic vibrational state, the molecule absorbs part of the photon’s energy, emitting a lessened frequency.
 This is called a Stokes frequency.

 3. If the molecule is Raman-active and in an excited vibrational state, the molecule will release added energy to that of the photon, emitting a higher frequency as the molecule returns to the basic vibrational state.
 This is called an Anti-Stokes frequency.

 These frequency changes are all dependent upon the vibrational and rotational states of the sample.
 The polarization change is directly related to the deformation of the electron cloud and produces Stokes and Anti-Stokes frequencies accordingly.
-These frequencies are plotted based on their intensity in respect to the Rayleigh frequency.
+These frequencies are plotted based on their intensity with respect to the Rayleigh frequency.
 Plotting the emitted light in this way positions the bands at frequencies corresponding to the vibrations of different functional groups.
-The spectra created by this method can be interpreted similarly to that of infrared absorption spectrum.
+The spectra created by this method can be interpreted similarly to that of the infrared absorption spectrum.